CSS code surgery as a universal construction: Quantum codes

 \begin{example} Now consider a different square lattice:

-This represents a patch of surface code $(D_\bullet, D_\bullet^*)$, where we have two smooth sides, on the left and right, and two rough sides to the patch, on the top and bottom.
-Observe that we have `dangling' edges at the top and bottom, which do not terminate at vertices.
+This represents a patch of surface code $(D_\bullet, D^\bullet)$, where we have two smooth sides, on the left and right, and two rough sides to the patch, on the top and bottom.
+There are `dangling' edges at the top and bottom, which do not terminate at vertices.
 We have

 The systolic distance is $3$, the length of the shortest path from the top to bottom boundary, and the cosystolic distance $3$, the same but from left to right. \end{example}